lFirsl/cloudsim-experimental/README.md

 ### To-Do for proper implementation
-Since this is a Proof of Concept Prototype, the code itself is messy and not well thought out.
-Some parts are also generated via AI in the interest of time.
+This repository started as a Proof of Concept Prototype, meaning the code itself was messy and not well thought out.
-The objective for this specific prototype is to make something that functionally works to confirm the design is possible.

-In the current state, the project functionally works.

-The following is a list of changes that need to be made in the "permanent" implementation
+The following is a list of changes that need to be made in the "permanent" implementation.
+A checkmark means the latest commit implements it.

-- Define communication between the CloudSim Broker and Middleware within a single, blocking HTTP call (currently this communication is done via several calls, which makes syncing management difficult)
+- [x] Define communication between the CloudSim Broker and Middleware within a single, blocking HTTP call (previously this communication was done via several calls, which made syncing management difficult).
-- Add a structured way to artifically add time to the simulated time (likely via a scheduled, dummy event with a fixed timestamp).
+- [ ] Add a structured way to artifically add time to the simulated time (likely via a scheduled, dummy event with a fixed timestamp).
+- [ ] Add support for both scheduler extensions (passive service, waiting for http calls to do it's job) and full schedulers (active service, ocassionally checking for unscheduled pods instead of waiting for requests)